-Place O-Ring (530) into oil chamber housing (504).
+Place O - ring (530) into oil chamber housing (504).
 Then lower stator housing into bores until it bottoms on locating shoulder.

-When stator housing is about 2-3 inches from oil chamber casing, hold stator housing at this height, and reach in to connect moisture probe leads to the probes.
+When stator housing is about 2 - 3 inches from oil chamber casing, hold stator housing at this height, and reach in to connect moisture probe leads to the probes.
 Now lower stator housing the rest of the way down into the oil chamber casing.

-6.6 Install upper motor cover/cable assembly as follows:
+6.6 Install upper motor cover / cable assembly as follows:

-Install insulating sleeves over each wire inside cable cover (should be about 220mm long); leave 16mm of each wire outside insulating sleeve and strip 12mm of insulation off each wire.
+Install insulating sleeves over each wire inside cable cover (should be about 220 mm long); leave 16 mm of each wire outside insulating sleeve and strip 12 mm of insulation off each wire.

-If butt-splice connectors are used, first install a short length of larger diameter fibre insulating sleeve, and over that a short length of heat-shrink tubing (large enough to cover the butt-splice connectors) - slide these down over the smaller diameter insulating sleeves.
+If butt - splice connectors are used, first install a short length of larger diameter fiber insulating sleeve, and over that a short length of heat - shrink tubing (large enough to cover the butt - splice connectors) - slide these down over the smaller diameter insulating sleeves.

 Reconnect ground lead directly to ground clamp (520).
-Reconnect power and control leads using crimp-type connectors.
-Now slide the fibre sleeve over the butt-splice connector, and then slide the heat shrink tubing over the fibre sleeve, and shrink the tubing.
-Or if cap-type connectors or screwed connections are use, cover each connector with a length of fibre sleeve, to insure connectors are completely covered.
-Bundle all these splices together with nylon cable-ties, and/or firmly stuff any excess length of leads up inside the cable cover, to ensure the leads will not fall down and foul the rotor.
+Reconnect power and control leads using crimp - type connectors.
+Now slide the fiber sleeve over the butt - splice connector, and then slide the heat shrink tubing over the fiber sleeve, and shrink the tubing.
+Or if cap - type connectors or screwed connections are used, cover each connector with a length of fiber sleeve, to insure connectors are completely covered.
+Bundle all these splices together with nylon cable - ties, and / or firmly stuff any excess length of leads up inside the cable cover, to ensure the leads will not fall down and foul the rotor.

-NOTE: On motors with a single 7-conductor cable and moisture conductivity probes, one probe lead is connected directly to the ground clamp (520).
+Note: On motors with a single 7 - conductor cable and moisture conductivity probes, one probe lead is connected directly to the ground clamp (520).
 With all other cables, each probe lead is connected to a separate cable lead.

-On motors with a control cable of $3 \times 1,5$ mm with one lead shielded, the shield is connected to one probe wire, and the centre lead is connected to the other probe wire.
+On motors with a control cable of 3 x 1,5 mm with one lead shielded, the shield is connected to one probe wire, and the center lead is connected to the other probe wire.

-NOTE: Typical small connectors may be locally available with integral nylon insulation.
-Do NOT use this unless manufacturer can guarantee the integral insulation is rated for insulation Class "B" (125°C operating temperature) - some commercially available types are NOT.
-Therefore, we recommend you use bare connectors, covered after installation with heat-shrink insulation rated Class "B".
+Note: Typical small connectors may be locally available with integral nylon insulation.
+Do NOT use this unless manufacturer can guarantee the integral insulation is rated for insulation Class "B" (125°C operating temperature) -- some commercially available types are NOT.
+Therefore, we recommend you use bare connectors, covered after installation with heat - shrink insulation rated Class "B".
 Use Figlass sleeves.